The Armidale School: Boarding

-TAS currently has six school boarding houses, named Abbott, Croft, Dangar, Tyrrell, White, and a currently unnamed 64-bed girls' boarding house.
+TAS has six school boarding houses, named Abbott, Croft, Dangar, Tyrrell, White, and the new 64 bed 'Girls Boarding House'.
+Broughton house was a boarding house from 1964 to 1998, when it was reassigned as a house for day-boys.

 The senior boys' boarding houses (Abbott, Croft and Tyrrell) each accommodate up to 60 students, with 10 to 15 boys in each year group.
-In the lower years boys are accommodated in dormitories, and as they progress through the school are moved into private study/bedrooms.
+In the lower years, boys are accommodated in dormitories, and as they progress through the school are moved into private study/bedrooms.
 Middle School boys are accommodated in White House, while Middle School girl boarders reside in Dangar House, the school's original primary school.

 Originally, all girls boarding at the school lived in the renovated Dangar House.
-However, within 12 months, the school expanded its girls’ accommodations to include the former languages building, Moyes House.
-Continued growth eventually led the school to construct a new boarding house in 2018 to accommodate additional female students.
+The school constructed a new boarding house in 2018 to accommodate more girls.

 Co-curricular Activities

 Co-curricular activities available to TAS students include: Debating and public speaking, drama, band, orchestra, choirs, art, photography, Duke of Edinburgh's Award Scheme, and a school Poll Hereford stud which exhibits cattle at local and regional agricultural shows.
-Annual theatrical productions are staged in the School's Hoskins Centre theater; previous productions include The Addams Family (2018), Oliver!
+Annual theatrical productions are staged in the School's Hoskins Centre theatre; previous productions include The Addams Family (2018), Oliver!
 (2019), Wizard of Oz (2019), Sweeney Todd (2020), Rhinoceros (2022) and Legally Blonde (2023).

 Community service

-It is an expectation of TAS that all students must commit to at least 20 hours of community service per year, both in the local and wider community.

-Year 8 students may volunteer for a service trip to St Christopher's orphanage in Fiji, where they participate in the upkeep and daily maintenance of the orphanage and establish friendships with the children.
-In the past, a similar Christian service trip has been offered to Year 10 and 11 students to Thailand, assisting at the McKean Leprosy Rehabilitation Centre and the Agape AIDS Orphanage near Chang Mai.
-Other service offerings have included a visit to predominantly-Indigenous Yipirinya School in Alice Springs, Northern Territory.
-Locally, for more than a decade senior TAS students have participated in a lunchtime reading and play program with the neighbouring Minimbah Primary School, an independent school in east Armidale with a predominantly Indigenous student enrolment.
-Other student-led initiatives include donating blood to the NSW Red Cross Blood Bank and support raising awareness for mental health most recently through not-for-profit social agency, Batyr.
+Year 8 students may volunteer for a service trip to St Christopher's Orphanage in Fiji, where they participate in the upkeep and daily maintenance of the orphanage and establish friendships with the children.
+In the past, a similar Christian service trip has been offered to Year 10 and 11 students to Thailand, assisting at the McKean Leprosy Rehabilitation Centre and the Agape AIDS Orphanage near Chiang Mai.